TheKhafre/celoNodeTypescript/node-typescript.md

 # Deploying a Celo Node using TypeScript: A Step-by-Step Guide

 # Introduction​
 Are you looking to join the ranks of those empowering the Celo network?
 Do you want to contribute to the global accessibility of financial systems?
 This is possible by deploying a node that allows you to contribute to the network.
 In this article, we'll show you how to deploy a Celo node using TypeScript which uses the celo-monorepo.
-We'll take it step by step and explain each part along the way, so you'll be able to understand better.
+We'll take it step by step and explain each part along the way so you'll be able to understand better.
 Now, let's get started!

 # Prerequisites​
 We will deploy a celo node using typescript with this article.
 But before we do that, you will need to have at least a basic understanding of: